rfong/quill-blog/README.md

 - Top level md files, e.g. `src/*.md`, will use `src/__toplevel.html`.

 YAML front matter is parsed out of the tops of Markdown source files usings `PyYAML`.

+## Tags
+`tags` are automatically parsed from YAML front matter and compiled to `build/tag/<tag_name>/index.html` as pages that display all posts tagged with that tag.

+As an intermediate build step, `render_md(...)` generates tag files in `src/tags/`.
+These are compiled using the template at `src/_tags.html`.

+Note that the approach is lazy about cleanup, and will not delete empty tag files on render autoreload.
+For a clean build, quit and rerun the watch command.